What is SG&A Margin?

 - EBIT = Gross Profit – SG&A

-Therefore, the SG&A margin and operating profit margin are inversely related to each other.
+Therefore, the SG&A margin and operating profit margin are inversely related.

-For purposes of forecasting, the most common method is to project SG&A expense as a percentage of revenue.
+For forecasting, the most common method is to project SG&A expense as a percentage of revenue.

 The historical SG&A margin is first calculated before assessing the trend of the ratio.

-- Historical Average: If the SG&A ratio remains relatively stable – which tends to be case for mature companies since SG&A comprises fixed costs – the historical average can be referenced and followed for future periods.
+- Historical Average: If the SG&A ratio remains relatively stable – which tends to be the case for mature companies, since SG&A comprises fixed costs – the historical average can be referenced and followed for future periods.

-- Trend Analysis: But if the SG&A ratio in recent years is moving either upward or downward, the trend can be followed until a normalized margin is reached, i.e. to a sustainable percentage aligned with the industry average.
+- Trend Analysis: But if the SG&A ratio has moved either upward or downward, the trend can be followed until a normalized margin is reached, i.e. to a sustainable percentage aligned with the industry average.

 If SG&A is the only operating expense, the operating profit margin could technically be used as the driver of the projection.
 However, directly projecting EBIT is seldom done in practice and is generally not recommended, especially for more complex models.